 “Our role is to be good active listeners to determine if there is a true medical disorder lurking among the complaints.
 It is very important to take the person seriously, not to brush them off and say there is no [such thing as] adrenal fatigue.
 These people are suffering from something, so we need to take the suffering seriously.” – Lynnette Nieman, MD, president, Endocrine Society; senior investigator, National Institute of Diabetes and Digestive and Kidney Diseases, Bethesda, Md.

-Symptoms of Adrenal Fatigue May Include:
+Adrenal Fatigue Symptoms May Include:

 - Poor Energy Production & Output